E-2 Visa for Treaty Investors in the U.S.: Who Qualifies?

 Which Countries’ Citizens Qualify for E-2 Visas

-With the exception of E-2 applicants from the United Kingdom, the applicant need not be presently residing in the country of citizenship in order to qualify for an E-2 visa.
+Generally, the applicant need not be presently residing in the country of citizenship in order to qualify for an E-2 visa.
+Check with the U.S. consulate in your home country to see if you must be.

 You're Interested in an E-2 Visa: What's Next?